 1. Accuracy Concerns

-Though the scanner provides rapid results, the accuracy of the EDE scanner has been a topic of debate.
-Like any new technology, its results must be thoroughly tested and compared to the accuracy of more established methods, such as PCR testing.
+Although the scanner is highly fast, the efficacy of the EDE scanner has been a debatable element.
+As is common with any new technology, its outputs should be rigorously tested and funneled to compare with the accuracy of other older established methods, e.g., PCR testing.

 Issues with Accuracy:

-• False negatives: It may also fail to detect the virus in some individuals, especially if the viral load is low.
+- False negatives: It could also fail to show the virus in other individuals, particularly when they have a low viral load.

 2. Specificity to COVID-19